 Explicit voltage protection relay models shall be provided for all IRRs where relays are set to trip the resource within the “no trip zone” of NERC Standard PRC-024 Attachment 2.

-Estimated or typical model data is not acceptable for units after they have connected to the ERCOT system.

 Updates to Existing Dynamic Data

 The RE shall submit dynamic model updates to ERCOT and the TSP to which they are connected within 30 days of any facility change and/or test result that necessitates a model update to accurately reflect dynamic performance.
 The data requirements specified in section 3.2.1 for new equipment also apply to all submitted model updates.
-Obsolete data should be deleted as appropriate.
+Obsolete data should be deleted or commented out as appropriate in the dynamic data.

-When only one component of a generating unit is updated, it may be acceptable to submit an updated model only for that component.
-However, the RE shall still ensure that all models associated with that generating unit utilize the same MBASE per section 3.1.2.
-For example, replacement of an old excitation system with a new excitation system requires an RE to provide an updated exciter model.
-The RE shall ensure that the model parameters for the updated exciter model use the same MBASE as the generator and governor models.

 Data for Load Resource

-Load Resource under frequency trip relay models shall be prepared annually by ERCOT using a PSS/E standard model.
+ERCOT will prepare the dynamic model using a standard model for Load Resource that is qualified to provide Responsive Reserve (RRS) through under frequency relay models.
 Data for the Load Resource model shall be documented in the Stability Book.

 Dynamic Data for Equipment Owned by Transmission Service Providers (TSPs)